 Every Klaviyo flow has a trigger that sets the flow in motion.
 To get even more targeted, you can limit the scope of this trigger by using a trigger filter.
 For example, if a flow triggers when someone places an order, a trigger filter could be added to limit this to specific product types.
 Trigger filters are evaluated alongside the trigger itself to only let certain people into a flow.

-If you want to target a very specific behavior, or a specific group of people, you can use a more general Flow Filter.
-Flow filters get applied when people enter your flow as well as before every email in the flow sends.
-Flow filters ensure that only people that still qualify continue moving through a flow.
+If you want to target a very specific behavior or group of people, you can use a more general flow filter.
+Flow filters are applied when people enter your flow, as well as before every email in the flow is sent.
+In this way, flow filters ensure that only people that still qualify continue moving through a flow.

 The diagram below illustrates when trigger filters and flow filters are applied in the flow lifecycle.

 - When someone takes an action (metric) that is tracked by Klaviyo, such as placing an order.

 - When someone is added to a list or segment.

 - Based on a date property attached to a contact's profile.

 Someone will qualify to enter the flow as soon as they meet the trigger action.

 Here is a list of the four different types of triggers and when they might be used: